servicetitan/Stl.Fusion/docs/tutorial/Intro.md

   corresponding to the arguments isn't already available in cache.
-  If a replica is available, but inconsistent, it will be automatically updated via WebSocket channel first, but ultimately, the caller will get its most up-to-date version (more precisely, its value).
+  If a replica is available, but inconsistent, it will be automatically updated via WebSocket channel first, but ultimately, the caller will get its most up-to-date version (more precisely, its `.Value`).
+* "Cache" above refers to a local cache where all the consisntent instances of `IComputed<T>` are registered.
+It's not exactly the cache - i.e. its actual purpose is a bit different (Tutorial explains this), but for simplicity let's call it cache here.

 Do `IReplicaService`s differ from `IComputedService`?
 Yes and no:
 * Yes, because they are automatically implemented